 Let the world remember you with a legacy of how you touched other people’s lives.

-Yes, it is always better to give than to receive.
+Yes, it's always better to give than to receive.
 Fulfillment comes to those who extend help.

 “The measure of a life after all is not its duration, but its donation."
 (Corrie Ten Boom)